-• Connect an Ethernet cable from Ethernet port 1 on the first optional file access file module to the first Ethernet port on the second file module.
+• Connect an Ethernet cable from Ethernet port 1 on the first file module to the first Ethernet port on the second file module.
 Refer to Figure 9 on page 9 for port locations.

 Note: Ethernet cables for the internal network are provided by IBM with the file modules.